agnsal/BlocksBot/README.md

 # BlocksBot
 Python 3 Framework to build modular Empathic Robots as distributed hybrid systems, for CoppeliaSim and real world environments.

-For more info, look at Tesi.pdf presentation and TesiAgneseSalutari.pdf documentation.
+For more info, look at Presentazione.pdf and Tesi.pdf presentations and at TesiAgneseSalutari.pdf documentation.

 ## Dependencies